 Florida uses driver’s license points to keep track of moving violations.
 As points rack up, so does the severity of the consequences for your offenses.
 Various types of tickets are worth different amounts of points.

-Florida will suspend your license if you have too many points on your record.
+The state will suspend your license if you have too many points on your record.
 Below are the different amounts of points that will result in a suspension:

 - 12 points in 12 months – 30-day suspension